As a data steward, you can start planning and building Data Catalog for your data analysts to use.

 Step 6: Profile data

-If you decide to delegate the job profiling to the functional admins, you may need to create job templates with custom Data Catalog or system parameters.
-However, a best practice is to perform the maiden profiling of your data lake as the Data Catalog service user.
+If you decide to delegate the job profiling to your functional admins, you may need to create job templates with custom Data Catalog or system parameters.
+However, a best practice is to perform the initial profiling of your data lake as the Data Catalog service user.
 Using this method, your Lumada Data Catalog would be fully functional for users to start their data analysis and cataloging functions.

 Step 7: Run tag discovery